OrbitalEnterprises/eve-esi-client/docs/MailApi.md

 MailApi apiInstance = new MailApi();
 Integer characterId = 56; // Integer | An EVE character ID
-String datasource = "tranquility"; // String | The server name you would like data from List<Long> labels = Arrays.asList(56L); // List<Long> | Fetch only mails that match one or more of the given labels Long lastMailId = 789L; // Long | List only mail with an ID lower than the given ID, if present String token = "token_example"; // String | Access token to use if unable to set a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent try {
+String datasource = "tranquility"; // String | The server name you would like data from String ifNoneMatch = "ifNoneMatch_example"; // String | ETag from a previous request.
+A 304 will be returned if this matches the current ETag
+List<Integer> labels = Arrays.asList(56); // List<Integer> | Fetch only mails that match one or more of the given labels
+Integer lastMailId = 56; // Integer | List only mail with an ID lower than the given ID, if present String token = "token_example"; // String | Access token to use if unable to set a header String userAgent = "userAgent_example"; // String | Client identifier, takes precedence over headers String xUserAgent = "xUserAgent_example"; // String | Client identifier, takes precedence over User-Agent try {
-    List<GetCharactersCharacterIdMail200Ok> result = apiInstance.getCharactersCharacterIdMail(characterId, datasource, labels, lastMailId, token, userAgent, xUserAgent);
+    List<GetCharactersCharacterIdMail200Ok> result = apiInstance.getCharactersCharacterIdMail(characterId, datasource, ifNoneMatch, labels, lastMailId, token, userAgent, xUserAgent);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling MailApi#getCharactersCharacterIdMail");